 But I ended the suspense when today I posted these pictures!

 I’m really happy with how this turned out.
-I used a tutorial (one of my links on the right) to make this and despite it taking a lot longer than I thought it would…doesn’t it always…I like how the end product looks.
+I used a tutorial to make this and despite it taking a lot longer than I thought it would…doesn’t it always…I like how the end product looks.
 The crazy picture comes from the step where after I covered the wooden beads with fabric ( a much harder and more fiddly process than you might think) I took the advice of someone who had made one of these and covered the beads with modge podge.
 The idea is to protect the fabric and help preserve the integrity of the necklace.
 I like that it does that and I like the extra little sparkle that you get from the coating…but it does take away from the softness of the fabric.
 It’s an interesting choice and I don’t regret it.
 I wouldn’t want this to fall apart while she’s wearing it!

 My major project must remain a mystery to you all until I’m able to send it off to her in the fall.
 That seems like a long way away!
 But I’m afraid that if anyone knows what I’m making it will be too clear who my partner is.
 Part of the fun is not knowing what is for whom.
 So sneak peaks are all anyone will be getting.
 But I’m excited about it and I think that it’s going to be very helpful for her sewing room!
 Enough said…I’ve probably already said too much!
 LOL.